johan-ferns/smollm-finetuning/Readme.md

 ## Chapter 2:
 - Preference Alignment with 2 techniques:
     - Direct Preference Optimization (DPO):
-        - Requires the models first be SFT and then aligned based on converstation records.
+        - Requires the models first be trained with SFT and then aligned based on converstation records.
           Each record has to have a chosen and a rejected converstation to help the model understand what type of converstation it should move forward with.
         - Builds on the converstational knowledge the model has gained from SFT.